 This image is solely intended as an illustration of what the island in the North Sea may look like once it has been built.
 COWI on behalf of the Danish Energy Agency.

 In the Baltic Sea, the electrotechnical equipment will be placed on the island of Bornholm, where electricity from offshore wind farms will be routed to electricity grids on Zealand and neighbouring countries.
-The offshore wind farms will be established approximately 20 km south-southwest of the coast and will be visible to the naked eye, but not dominate the horizon.
-The turbines off the coast of Bornholm will have a capacity of 2 GW, corresponding to the electricity consumption of two million households.
-As with the North Sea island, the ambition is for electricity from the offshore wind farms to be converted into other forms of energy, such as Power-to-X.
+The offshore wind farms will be established approximately 15 km south-southwest of the coast and will be visible to the naked eye, but not dominate the horizon.
+The turbines off the coast of Bornholm will have a capacity of 3 GW, corresponding to the electricity consumption of two 3,3 million households.
+As with the North Sea Island, the ambition is for electricity from the offshore wind farms to be converted into other forms of energy, such as Power-to-X. The establishment of Power-to-X must happen on the concessionaire’s initiative.

 Location of offshore wind turbines south-southwest of Bornholm, the Baltic Sea energy island.
 The Danish Energy Agency.